bhagabanpaul62/DEEPFAKE-RECOGNITION-IMAGE-AND-VIDEO/README.md

 High Accuracy: Effective in distinguishing between real and synthetic content. ✅
 User-Friendly: Easy-to-use interface for video processing and result display. 🌟 📥 Installation
-Clone the repository: git clone https://github.com/bhagabanpaul62/DEEPFAKE-RECOGNITION.git cd DEEPFAKE-RECOGNITION
+Clone the Repository: Run git clone https://github.com/bhagabanpaul62/DEEPFAKE-RECOGNITION.git and then cd DEEPFAKE-RECOGNITION.

-Set up a virtual environment: python -m venv venv source venv/bin/activate (On Windows: venv\Scripts\activate)
+Set Up a Virtual Environment: Use python -m venv venv and activate it with source venv/bin/activate (on Windows, use venv\Scripts\activate).

-Install dependencies: pip install -r requirements.txt
+Install Dependencies: Execute pip install -r requirements.txt.

-Download pre-trained models by following the instructions in models/README.md.
+Download Pre-trained Models: Follow the instructions in models/README.md or download the model directly from Google Drive.
 🛠️ Usage
-Run the detection system with: python detect_deepfake.py --video <path_to_video>
+Run the detection system with python detect_deepfake.py --video <path_to_video>.
 Replace <path_to_video> with the path to your video file.

 ⚙️ Configuration
 Customize model settings in config.json.
 For more details, see docs/configuration.md.